dddrrreee/cs240lx-23spr/labs/README.md

    - There are way more possible labs than class slots so if you can please look through these before the first class and see which you prefer.

-In either case, these are a ***tentative*** set of labs.
-They will change!
-Some will get dropped.
-Some will get added.
-All will get modified significantly.

 This is the third offering of the class.
 While we have done many of the labs once before in cs240lx or cs340lx many ideas are research-paper